 Game and tournament limit rules are published in the CYO sport specific rules and vary according to grade level. - 9.
-If an athlete or coach is ejected from a sanctioned event, do they sit out the next scheduled CYO game or the next SE game? - The athlete(s) or coach must sit out the next scheduled game whether it is a SE game or a CYO game.
+If an athlete or coach is ejected from a sanctioned event, do they sit out the next scheduled CYO game or the next SE game?

+The athlete (c) or coach must sit out the next scheduled game whether it is a SE game or a CYO game. - The athlete(s) or coach must sit out the next scheduled game whether it is a SE game or a CYO game.
 Bylaw 9-1-5-B - 10.
 We are scheduled for an 8:15 pm game.
 I thought we couldn't play after 8 pm.
 What should I do?
 Contact the Event Director and your AD Director immediately.
 Inform the CYO Administration as well.
 Please refer to Bylaw 4-3-1 and sports specific rules for clarification/exception. - 11.
 Due to bad weather, our SE games got postponed.
 Can a SE be extended after the CYO season closes?